 \section{Introduction}

 An accessible web is ``perceivable, operable, understandable, and robust'' to everyone, including people with disabilities as defined by WCAG2~\cite{w3c_wcag20}.
-Certain color combinations, such as red and green, may not be distinguished by people with protanopia (color blindness) and should be avoided.
+Certain color combinations, such as red and green, may not be distinguished by people with protanopia (partial color blindness) and should be avoided.
 Web accessibility ensures that everyone has equal access to information and is legally required in the US (through the ADA~\cite{ada_web_guidance}) or in the EU (through the EAA~\cite{eaa_website}).
 While required by law, surveys by WebAIM~\cite{webaim_million,webaim_screenreader_survey8} found that ``95.9\% of home pages had detected WCAG2 failures'' and that the developers often ``lacked the awareness and skills'' to design WCAG2 compliant websites.
 We show that advances in VLMs can help tackle these challenges.

-There has been growing interest in leveraging artificial intelligence (AI) to improve web accessibility, such as employing large language models (LLMs) to automatically evaluate accessibility compliance~\cite{ahmed2025code}.
+There has been growing interest in leveraging artificial intelligence (AI) to improve web accessibility, for example, by employing large language models (LLMs) to automatically evaluate accessibility compliance~\cite{ahmed2025code}.
 Other efforts focus on correcting accessibility issues in websites and mobile interfaces by prompting LLMs~\cite{huang2024access,mehralian2024automated}.
 These approaches rely exclusively on text-based reasoning \textit{without incorporating any visual information}.
-That is, they overlook the rendered appearance of a website, the primary way in which HTML code is perceived by users.
+That is, they overlook the rendered appearance of a website, the primary way in which users perceive HTML code.
 Some accessibility violations are more apparent in the rendered view, and less so in the code.
 This observation motivates us to integrate website renderings as part of the input to the model.

-In this work, we formulate the task of making a website accessible as a computer vision problem of \textbf{image-conditioned program synthesis}.
-Given an HTML document and a screenshot of its rendering, the goal is to produce a modified HTML of the ``same website'' while ensuring WCAG2 compliance.
-See~\figref{fig:teaser} for illustration.
+We formulate the task of making a website accessible as a computer vision problem of \textbf{image-conditioned program synthesis}.
+Given an HTML document and a screenshot of its rendering, the goal is to produce a modified HTML of the ``same website'' while ensuring WCAG2 compliance (see~\figref{fig:teaser} for illustration).
 The main challenges include {\bf (a)} designing a model that is aware of the WCAG2 guidelines and applies appropriate modifications; {\bf (b)} maintaining the output HTML to be faithful to the input website design and rendering; {\bf (c)} developing a suitable benchmark and metrics to quantify models' performance.